yoo2001818/platformer/doc/ASSET.md

 data, so it should be no problem, however there is a problem with common asset management interface.
 There must be a common way to manage this, and link it to the engine / serialization layer.

+## Mesh, Geometry, Material
+Mesh, Geometry, Material, can reference non-serializable data.
+We need a way to address them, and recall them when necessary.

+A simplest solution would be creating a "recall" layer, which can generate a necessary object from strings, config objects, etc.

+This task would have to be done by MeshComponent, as all serialization will go through it.